jeffreyvr/vanrossum.dev/resources/docs/gf-send-to-api/v1/debugging.md

 To enable logging, head on over to the Gravity Forms settings page.

 - You'll find the Settings page under `Forms` -> `Settings`
-- Next, scroll down to Logging and set toggle it on
+- Next, scroll down to Logging and toggle it on

 Don't forget to save the page.